Pruthviraj-2004/IPLBackend/README.md

 ## Introduction

-This project is a backend system built with Django, a high-level Python web framework.
-It handles various functionalities related to user management, match information, and leaderboard data for a predictive play application.
+This project is a backend system built with Django, a high-level Python web framework, to manage user predictions, match information, and leaderboard data for an IPL (Indian Premier League) prediction application.

 ## Key Features